 Pairing DJI Goggles 2 and O3 Air Unit

 Power on the Goggles.
 On your track pad, swipe right to open the System menu, go to Status and switch to “DJI O3 Air Unit”.

 Then press the link button between the lenses.

-Power on your O3 Air Unit, wait until the green LED turns off and become red.
-Press the bind button, it will start flashing. when binding is successful LED will turn green.
-And you should have image from the camera in your Goggles.
+Power on your O3 Air Unit, wait until the green LED turns off and becomes red.
+Press the bind button, it will start flashing.
+When binding is successful, the LED will turn green, and you should have an image from the camera in your Goggles.

 Binding DJI FPV Goggles V2 and O3 Air Unit

 Then connect your V2 goggles to the computer, open up DJI Assistant 2 (DJI FPV Series) app, and update to the latest firmware.
-If you are interested in rooting your goggles and install WTFOS, then you must root it before updating, more info here.
+If you are interested in rooting your goggles and install WTFOS, you must root them before updating.
+More info can be found here.

 Once updated, go to the menu, Settings => About => Switch Aircraft Model => DJI O3 Air Unit.

 Power on the O3 Air Unit and Goggles, then press the bind buttons on both devices, and they should be bound within seconds.

 Warning (23 Nov 2022): With the FPV Goggles V2, when you switch mode to use the O3 Air Unit, all your previous binds with the Vista and FPV Air Units will be lost!
 If you want to use your older air units and vista, you’d have to bind them again.
 Apparently, if you bind one of the old air units, all the binds come back (not confirmed), but then your binds with any O3 Air Units are gone.
 It seems to be more like a bug than a feature; hopefully, DJI can fix this in future firmware updates.